 The two chairs situated next to the window overlooking the golf course was a nice addition.

 The in-room facilities included a desk, TV, a mini bar and tea/coffee facilities.
 There was a range of teas/coffees available, plus shortbread.
-Robes, slippers and a hairdryer were also included.
+Robes, slippers and a good quality hairdryer were also included.

 The free WiFi was fast and neither me nor Damon had any issues.